pdb2gmx does not protonate correctly for united-atom Gromos

 That will work, but avoiding that was my whole point starting the thread on the mailing list.
 The manual entering of protonation states is a pain, if you need to e.g. input protonation calculated with another tool, or prepare multiple versions of the protein with residue substitutions etc. You want text input that's readable and scriptable.

-#5 Updated by Mikko Huhtala about 1 month ago
+#5 Updated by Mikko Huhtala 4 months ago

 Work intervened, so I'm adding this comment late.
 I made another post weeks ago on the mailing list, and Justin Lemkul confirmed that pdb2gmx does behave inconsistently with different force fields.
 ASH gets built correctly for Amber and Charmm, but ASPH does not for Gromos and OPLS-AA.
 See